Supermajority: Common thresholds of supermajority

-Two-thirds, or 66.66... percent
+Two-thirds

 A two-thirds vote, when unqualified, means two-thirds or more of the votes cast.
-This voting basis is equivalent to the number of votes in favour being at least twice the number of votes against.
-Abstentions and absences are excluded in calculating a two-thirds vote.
+This voting basis is equivalent to the number of votes in favor being at least twice the number of votes against.
+Abstentions and absences may be excluded when calculating a two-thirds vote.

 The two-thirds requirement can be qualified to include the entire membership of a body instead of only those present and voting, but such a requirement must be explicitly stated (such as "two-thirds of those members duly elected and sworn").
 In this case, abstentions and absences count as votes against the proposal.
 Alternatively, the voting requirement could be specified as "two-thirds of those present", which has the effect of counting abstentions but not absences as votes against the proposal.

-For example, if an organization has 150 members and at a meeting 30 members are present with 25 votes cast, a "two-thirds vote" would be 17. ("Two-thirds of those present" would be 20, and "two-thirds of the entire membership" would be 100.)
+For example, if there are 100 eligible voters, 67 votes are required for a supermajority (two-thirds of 100, rounded up).
+However, if two voters abstain or are absent, the total decreases to 98, and the required votes for a supermajority drops to 66 (two-thirds of 98, rounded up).

+In Italy, between 1948 and 1993, the Senate was divided into a number of single-seat constituencies, where, to get elected in a FPTP vote, a two-thirds majority of votes was required.
+Usually, it was attainable only for the South Tyrolean People's Party senators representing the German-speaking minority of South Tyrol, thus most other Senators were still elected proportionally in regional constituencies, after being grouped in party lists.

+Two-thirds is the most common supermajority requirement in the US Constitution, as set out in: Article I with regard to veto overrides; Article II with regard to treaty ratification and to presidential conviction and removal after an impeachment; and Article V with regard to the proposal of constitutional amendments either by Congress or via petitions by the states.

+Systems that exercise consensus based on a minimum threshold of two-thirds super-majority also some-what reflect the technical mathematical attributes of Byzantine Fault Tolerance which requires a super-majority consensus agreement greater than a minimum threshold of two-thirds of a group.